arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/datasheets/datasheet.md

 - External 5V power supply connected through the MKR-styled pins

 <p style="text-align: justify;">
 The recommended minimum battery capacity is 700 mAh.
-The battery is connected to the board via a disconnectable crimp style connector as shown in Figure 4.
+The battery is connected to the board via a disconnectable crimp-style connector as shown in Figure 4.
 The battery connector part number is BM03B-ACHSS-GAN-TF(LF)(SN).
 </p>

 ## Device Operation